All Episodes

 So they're moving their upper body and their arms and circulating and moving to music.

-So when you're moving, whoo, this guy moving to music, right with this, the lever of your arms out against your core.
+With this, the lever of your arms out against your core.

 If you hold your arms out, can you just hold your arms out for a bit?

-Like push them out.
+Like, push them out.

-Like you've got that if factor.
+Like, you've got that it factor.

 So then you start moving and flapping your arms around and your heart rate starts pumping and your circulation.

-But then what I really love to see happen is that you move to music and You include every instrument in your body, every muscle in your body.
+But then what I really love to see happen is that you move to music and you include every instrument in your body, every muscle in your body.

 You're inclusive in that way.